lishap/IMA-frontEnd/final-lookback/README.md

 **Part B: HTML/CSS**

 # I didn't realize how limiting APIs can be.
-I might dial down my concept, to a more doable level.
+I might dial down my concept to a more completable level.